All-Beef Hot Dogs

 Common Mistakes

-• Treating all-beef hot dogs as fully Allowed — the Limited classification means conditions or restrictions apply.
+• Treating all-beef hot dogs as fully Allowed — the Limited classification means specific conditions or quantities apply.

 Better Alternatives